40+ Free Obituary Templates | How to Write (with Samples)

 Mr. John Doe

-John completed his bachelor’s degree at XYZ university.
+John completed his bachelor’s degree at XYZ University.
 Then, after directing films for 12 years, he went back to complete his master’s degree in Editorial Press.
-John’s pride was in his career, and he shared his passion for editorial work with thousands of people he worked with.
+John’s pride was in his career, and he shared his passion for editorial work with the thousands of people he worked with.

 The simplest things in life brought joy to John, and he loved a quiet evening with his friends and former colleagues.